lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 CertificateChoices which enable to carry various format of certificates.
-For the purpose of conveyance within these structures, Evidence and Endorsements are considered interchangeable since they are both signed data objects with a certificate chain that needs to be validated by a Verifier, so for the remainder of this document, the term "Evidence" will be used to refer to both types of remote attestation messages.
+For the purpose of conveyance within these structures, Evidence and Endorsements are considered interchangeable since they are both signed data objects with a certificate chain that needs to be validated by a Verifier, so for the remainder of this document, the term "Evidence" will be used to refer to both types of RATS conceptual messages.

 Note: Since an extension must only be included once in a certificate see {{Section 4.2 of RFC5280}}, this PKCS#10 attribute